CP3 leads Thunder’s rout of cold-shooting Lakers, 105-86

 The Lakers went a season-worst 5 for 37 on 3-pointers and made only 35% of their shots overall.
 Los Angeles dropped two games behind Milwaukee for the NBA’s best overall record, which won’t provide a real home-court advantage in the NBA Finals this year.

+“We’re building habits, and every time we’re out there we have a chance to build and find rhythms,” Lakers coach Frank Vogel said.
+“These games are still really important for us to do that.”

-Dion Waiters scored 14 points for the Lakers, whose poor perimeter shooting in the bubble still hasn’t been fixed.
-They went 1 for 12 on 3-pointers in the first quarter, and they missed 19 of their first 22 attempts until late in the third quarter.
+Dion Waiters scored 14 points for the Lakers, whose poor perimeter shooting in the bubble still hasn’t been fixed as they dropped to 25% on 3-pointers in their last four games.
+They went 1 for 12 behind the arc in the first quarter against Oklahoma City, and they missed 19 of their first 22 attempts until late in the third quarter.

+The Thunder were only 5 for 24 on 3-pointers, but their steady defense and 32-for-36 effort at the free throw line led to a comfortable win.

+“I felt we had a good team effort in terms of getting back and letting (James) see a crowd,” Thunder coach Billy Donovan said.
+“Neither team shot it too well from behind the line today.”

 TIP-INS